permitio/permit-cli/CONTRIBUTING.md

 ## New Command Guidelines
 For new commands, we have a few guidelines to ensure consistency and maintainability:
 - Command files (placed in `src/commands`), should contain only the argument configuration, and a root command component
+- The command component should be a single component, with a declarative name
 - Here are some common guidelines that should be followed when creating a new command:
    - Should be wrapped with the `AuthProvider` component, to ensure the user is authenticated before running the command.
+Read more about the `AuthProvider` component in the [The AuthProvider and useClient Hook](#authprovider-and-useclient-hook) section.
    - Should have an optional `apiKey` argument that allow the user to pass the API key to the command instead of using the login flow provided by the `AuthProvider` component.
    - Should declare the API key scope required for the command (can be `organization`, `project`, or `environment`).
    - Should have concise documentation in the Readme file, explaining the command, its arguments, and how to use it.
    - Should have a `description` and `options` object that defines the command's description and arguments.

-## Issue / Bounty Participation Guidelines
-- To get an issue assigned, you need to present a clear plan of action and a clear timeline for the issue.
-- If you are not sure about the issue, you can ask for clarifications in the issue comments.
-- Before starting to work on an issue, you need to get it approved and assigned by the maintainers.
-- If the issue has a bounty, you also need to add your relevant experience in the domain of the issue to your PR description.
-- Due to the exponential growth of blind AI PRs and issue participation, every PR that is considered an AI submission will be rejected without further notice.

-### Admissions
-- We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
-- We are using [Semantic Versioning](https://semver.org/) for our releases.
-- We try to follow the BetterCLI guidelines, and we are using the [BetterCLI](https://bettercli.dev/) for our CLI development.

 ### Command TSX Structure